 Becoming potty trained is a milestone for toddlers.
 It is a giant step away from dependency and a leap toward self-sufficiency.
 Potty training is a rite of passage that shouts to the world, “this kid is growing up!”
-So, why, after young children have seemingly mastered going to the bathroom on their own, do they still wet their pants from time to time?
+So, why, after young children have seemingly mastered going to the bathroom on their own, do they experience daytime wetting from time to time?

 It usually takes about three months to potty train a child.
 Girls often take to potty training faster than boys do, but as with any new skill, each child has his or her own path to success.